 People with BPD may also have other mental health disorders such as depression, bipolar disorder, attention-deficit hyperactivity disorder (ADHD), substance use disorder, or eating disorders.
 The children might have repeated emotional crises.
 They may develop promiscuous behavior as adolescents.
 Children with BPD may also have suicidal tendencies (2) (3).

 Diagnosis Of BPD In Children

 There are no specific blood tests or brain scans to diagnose bipolar disorder in children.
 However, the healthcare provider may advise these tests to rule out other conditions.
 A pediatrician and child psychologist will thoroughly analyze your child’s symptoms to arrive at a BPD diagnosis.
 To be diagnosed with BPD, the child must exhibit at least five of the symptoms mentioned above before reaching adolescence (2).

 The treatment of BPD can be a little difficult, and it is not uncommon for the symptoms to return.
 Moreover, children with BPD may also have disturbed relationships with their counselors and doctors.
 However, the treatment is long and eventually helps reduce the symptoms, avoid harmful behaviors, and help your children manage their emotions better.
 The treatment may include one or a combination of the following (1).

 - Counseling and therapy

 A counselor plays a vital role in treating BPD in children.
 However, children with BPD may like their counselor one day and may hate them the other day.
 The children may develop more hatred for them, especially when the counselor asks them to change their behavior.
 A counselor specializing in dialectical behavior therapy (DBT) can be instrumental in treating this condition.

-Antidepressants, anti-anxiety medicines, mood stabilizers, and antipsychotics in combination with counseling and therapy can help treat BPD in children.
+Antidepressants, anti-anxiety medicines, mood stabilizers, and low-dose antipsychotics in combination with counseling and therapy can help treat BPD in children.